 Processing files and links that are located on a SharePoint (or OpenText) server is always slower than processing files and links located on a shared drive on a local server.
 This is true because, in order for LinkFixer Advanced to modify a file on SharePoint, or access the links, that file must be downloaded from the server, processed, and pushed back to the server.
 SharePoint Online (Office 365) is slower than SharePoint on premise, as a result of the additional latency associated with passing the data over the Internet.

-If you are running LinkFixer Advanced on a physical machine, the following are some of the factors that can effect processing speed:
+If you are running LinkFixer Advanced on a physical machine, the following are some of the factors that can affect processing speed:

 - The number of processors that are available on the machine.